lorinbaum/lorinbaum.github.io/posts/tinygrad dev exploration.md

   metadata: Optional[List[Metadata]] = None
 ```

-`children:Dict[LazyBuffer:Dict[Lazybuffer : None]]` is in direction of execution, so a child is an lb that depends on the current one. stores only if the parent is unrealized
 `realizes:Dict[LazyBuffer : None]` stores unrealized bases and ones with `MetaOps`, so it includes the realized npy lb.
+`children:Dict[LazyBuffer:Dict[Lazybuffer : None]]` is in direction of execution, so a child is a lb that depends on the current one. stores only if the parent is unrealized.
 `output_groups` stores lb that are unrealized and not `MetaOps.CONST`
 lots of complexity is skipped because there are no ReduceOps in the lb graph.